Resist the Abyss

 - What role will I play?

 As to the first: I believe we can, but I recognize this as a leap of faith (even though I base it on historical evidence).
 My belief clashes with the words of Red Horse, but that's okay.
 (We need not align ourselves with a cranky Machiavellian.
 He'd get along well with Henry Kissinger.)
-The Universal Justice he mocks on page 120 is vivified in the Universal Declaration of Human Rights, defended by Amnesty International and countless others.
+The Universal Justice he mocks is vivified in the Universal Declaration of Human Rights, defended by Amnesty International and countless others.